2BTech/DDX/DDX-daemon/RemoteManagementProtocol.md

 ## Link Agnosticism
 For the most part, DDX-RPC can be implemented on any reliable and persistent bidirectional data transmission system.
-So far, the DDX daemon only implements a TCP/SSL link.
+So far, the DDX daemon only implements a TCP/TLS link.
 An HTTP/HTTPS link may eventually replace it to help with firewall issues.

-### TCP/SSL Link
+### TCP/TLS Link
 At the low level, each DDX daemon opens a TCP server, by default on port 4388, to which GUIs, other DDX daemons, and other data sources or sinks can connect.
 Every RPC object transmitted must be separated by exactly one line feed (ASCII 10).
-SSL is applied to connections according to certain rules.
+TLS is applied to connections according to certain rules.